Moody's cuts Spain by 2 notches, sees funding risks

 "If the euro zone can't figure a way to handle the situation, you are going to see Spanish yields continue to go up, and they are going to have a problem to funding themselves," said Jessica Hoversen, currency and fixed income analyst at MF Global in New York.

+In August, the ruling Socialists and the centre-right opposition People's Party (PP) reached an agreement to establish limits on the public deficit and debt as part of the constitution.

+The PP are expected to win a landslide victory at the November 20 polls.

-(Additional reporting by Richard Leong and Daniel Bases; Editing by James Dalgleish and Leslie Adler)
+(Additional reporting by Richard Leong and Daniel Bases and by Judy MacInnes in Madrid, Editing by James Dalgleish, Leslie Adler, Gary Hill)